Repopulation of wolves in Colorado: Natural recolonization

 Six gray wolves were photographed or killed in Colorado between 2004 and 2019.
 These animals are most likely from the natural dispersion of those reintroduced to Yellowstone National Park.
 Wildlife officials made a number of additional sightings in 2019.
-By 2021, some 3,000 wolves were living in portions of Montana, Wyoming, Idaho, Oregon, Washington and Northern California.
+By 2021, some 3,000 wolves were inhabiting portions of Montana, Wyoming, Idaho, Oregon, Washington and Northern California.
 A pack of six wolves was confirmed in Moffat County in northwestern Colorado in early 2020.
 Hunters likely killed three members of the pack within a few months just across the border in Wyoming where hunting wolves was legal.
-F1084 (originally mislabeled as M1084) from the Snake River Pack in Wyoming wandered more than 350 miles into Colorado before her tracking collar went dead.
+F1084 (originally mislabeled as M1084), from the Snake River Pack in Wyoming, wandered more than 350 miles into Colorado before her tracking collar went dead.
 She formed a breeding pair with M2101, a four-year-old male weighing approximately 110 lb who was collared in February 2021.
-Governor Jared Polis dubbed the animals “Jane” and “John”, respectively and welcomed the pair to Colorado.
-Collaring the wolf was the first opportunity for Colorado Parks and Wildlife (CPW) to start the process of managing and tracking what’s happening in Colorado since they gained authority over the species after the animals were removed from the endangered species list.
-Officials confirmed that they had six pups was living in the state in June 2021, the first known litter in the state since the 1940s.
+Governor Jared Polis dubbed the animals "Jane" and "John", respectively, and welcomed the pair to Colorado.
+Collaring the wolf was the first opportunity for Colorado Parks and Wildlife (CPW) to start the process of managing and tracking what's happening in Colorado since they gained authority over the species after the animals were removed from the endangered species list.
+Officials confirmed that they had six pups and were living in the state in June 2021, the first known litter in the state since the 1940s.
 One of the pups, a female, was fitted with a tracking collar in February 2022.
-The wolf was designated as F2202 using the first 2 digits to indicate the year and the sequentially assigned next 2 digits that have an odd number for males and an even number for females.
-Physical evidence such as tracks and scat are also used by wildlife officers to track and observe wolves’ movements and behaviors.
+The wolf was designated as F2202 using the first 2 digits to indicate the year and sequentially assigned the next 2 digits with an odd number for males and an even number for females.
+Physical evidence such as tracks and scat are also used by wildlife officers to track and observe wolves' movements and behaviors.